-They are around 1 mm at length.
+They are around 1 mm in length.

 They are sucking the leaves fluids and scrubbing the leaves and fruits.

-They can cause deformed fruits, specially to cucumber,
+They can cause deformed fruits, especially cucumber,

-as a result of eating the flower’s pollen
+as a result of eating the flower’s pollen.

 And can also transfer several viruses, especially in tomato and pepper.